IBSA Dialogue Forum: BRICS

-South Africa sought to join BRIC starting August 2010 and in December 2010 was officially invited to join.
+South Africa sought to join the BRIC organisation starting August 2010 and in December 2010 was officially invited to join.
 South Africa attended the April 2011 summit, and the group is now known as BRICS, with S standing for South Africa.
-Brazil, Russia, India, China, South Africa (BRICS) now represents a superset of the countries that IBSA represents.
+Brazil, Russia, India, China, and South Africa now represents a superset of the countries that IBSA represents.
 Some see BRICS and IBSA as potential geopolitical competitors.